Office: 303 Holdsworth

 Interpersonal communication as under-appreciated pathway to positive behavior change

 Most approaches to environmental communication rely on top-down, unidirectional (i.e., traditional) messaging techniques.
 Although important, decades of research in communications, marketing and psychology highlights the critical and powerful role that more informal forms of interpersonal communication play in shaping behavior and beliefs.
-Our group has begun exploring factors that influence various forms of interpersonal communication (e.g., social sanctioning, signaling, everyday conversation) regarding environmental issues, including individual differences, issue framing and reputational concerns.
+Our group has begun exploring factors that influence various forms of interpersonal communication (e.g., social sanctioning, signaling, everyday conversation) regarding environmental issues, including individual differences, issue framing and reputational concerns (e.g., Guckian et al., 2018).

 Multi-disciplinary perspectives on climate justice and ethics

 Public engagement with science (and scientist engagement with the public)

 Gaining a better understanding of how the general (U.S.) public thinks about and interacts with science and technology is critically important for protecting and expanding the role that scientific knowledge and discovery plays in modern life (particularly policymaking).
 Moreover, decreasing levels of public trust in essentially all major institutions (including science and scientists) underscores the need to better understand scientists’ motivations to engage with the public as well as to identify best practices for supporting fruitful engagement from both directions.
-To this end, a number of recent projects focus on identifying what the public thinks of new and emerging scientific issues and technologies (e.g., Markowitz, Englebourgh, Nisbet & Danylchuk, 2017; Nisbet & Markowitz, 2014), including the use of drones for environmental conservation, stem cells for biomedical research, and responses to abrupt climate change.
+To this end, a number of projects focus on identifying what the public thinks of new and emerging scientific issues and technologies (e.g., Markowitz, Englebourgh, Nisbet & Danylchuk, 2017; Nisbet & Markowitz, 2014) as well as factors that shape faculty members’ public engagement efforts (e.g., Rose, Markowitz & Brossard, 2020).

 Environmental decision-making, NRC 494EI